sharils/awesome/readme.md

 - [Feeling good](https://www.youtube.com/watch?v=H1T5uMeYv9Q "Feeling good | David Burns | TEDxReno - YouTube") - A 18 minutes TED talk about CBT.
 - [Woebot](https://woebot.io/ "Home | Woebot - Your charming robot friend who is here for you, 24/7") - A chatbot implementation of CBT.
 - [心理學觀點的「幸運關鍵」](https://www.youtube.com/watch?v=_ZiEoH_Z5qk&feature=emb_title "心理學觀點的「幸運關鍵」：劉軒(Xuan Liu) at TEDxTaipei 2014 - YouTube") - A 20 minutes TED talk about self efficacy in Chinese.

+## Quote

+- [Man is born free; and everywhere he is in chains.](https://en.wikiquote.org/wiki/The_Social_Contract "The Social Contract - Wikiquote") - There is a sentence after "Man is born free".

 ## Security